Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: State Estimation: Metrics and Algorithm

 A practical basis for the definition of accuracy metrics is provided by \ac{VDEFNN} guidance on \ac{LV} grid \ac{SE} \cite{FNN2021, VDEFNN2024StateEstimationLV}.
 In this context, accuracy targets are formulated explicitly for both voltage and current estimation, and evaluated using robust statistical measures.
 The voltage estimation accuracy $f_V$ is defined as the absolute deviation between the estimated node voltage $V_{\mathrm{est}}$ and the true voltage $V_{\mathrm{real}}$, normalized by the nominal voltage $V_n$:

-The study investigates voltage accuracy thresholds of $1.5\%$ and $2\%$ (including measurement inaccuracies).
+The study investigates a voltage accuracy threshold of $2\%$ (including measurement inaccuracies).
 For evaluation, the $99$th percentile of node voltage errors is used, which provides a robust metric that focuses on worst-case performance while remaining less sensitive to single extreme outliers.

 Similarly, the current estimation accuracy $f_I$ is defined as the deviation between the estimated branch current $I_{\mathrm{est}}$ and the true current $I_{\mathrm{real}}$, normalized by the current-carrying capacity $I_z$: